12/19/2024

 Andrew Nicholas

 Makes sense.
 Thank you.
-And then for my follow up, just on the enrollment dynamic in Florida, can you speak a little bit more if you have any insight in terms of what's driving that?
-And also, if there's any way to kind of refresh us on the PO businesses exposure to Florida, obviously, quite a bit of that came from Oasis over half a decade ago now, but just trying to get an understanding of how much of the business that represents at this point.
+And then for my follow-up, just on the enrollment dynamic in Florida, could you speak a little bit more if you have any insight in terms of what's driving that?
+And also, if there's any way to kind of refresh us on the PEO businesses' exposure to Florida, obviously quite a bit of that came from OASIS over half a decade ago now, but just trying to get an understanding of how much of the business that represents at this point.
 Thank you.

 speaker